CV

 Guest Instructor

-Deliver adjunct lectures on educational technology for popular CS50 course as well as mentoring for student projects; co-taught independent graduate study class in learning technologies.
+Deliver adjunct lectures on educational technology for popular CS50 course as well as mentoring for student projects in FAS, HSPH, and Graduate School of Education; co-teach independent graduate study class in learning technologies.

 Instructor